 There are four elements that an injured party must prove to the court to shoe that the other party was negligent:

 - Duty- In order for anyone to be able to recover, there must be a legal duty from one party to another.
-When a truck has been involved in an accident for there to be a duty, this means a duty for the driver to drive responsibly and within the law, and for the trucking company to maintain safe loading and maintenance practices.
+When a truck has been involved in an accident for there to be a duty.
 When there has been an accident it usually involves some breach of this duty.

 - Causation – Causation tends to be a problematic element of a car accident case, and why you should contact an experienced lawyer, Causation requires that an injured person demonstrate that the offender’s actions or alternatively their inactions caused the injury and or damage to your property.